Does my child need to have participated in Broadway Bootcamp to take other classes or camps?

 What happens during lunch?

-For those attending camp in June (Broadway Bootcamp, June Blast, or Play Making), you can either send your child with a lunch or purchase lunch from RMTC.
+For those attending camp in June (Broadway Bootcamp, June Blast, or Play Making), the option is to either bring a lunch from home, or purchase lunch from RMTC.
 To purchase, just add lunch to your cart when you register.
-All other camps, students must bring a lunch with them.
+All other camps, however, students must bring a lunch with them.

 What if I register but then can’t attend?